arangodb/arangodb-php/README.md

     var_dump($result);

-    // create a statement to insert tests 1000 users
+    // create a statement to insert 1000 test users
     $statement = new ArangoStatement($connection, array(
         'query' => 'FOR i IN 1..1000 INSERT { _key: CONCAT("test", i) } IN users'
     ));